 - Horschig, Doreen.
 “Israeli Public Opinion Makes a US-Iran Nuclear Deal Urgent.”
 Bulletin of the Atomic Scientists.
 May 14, 2021.

-- “Israeli Public Opinion on the Use of Nuclear Weapons: Lessons from Terror Management Theory” Revise and Resubmit at Journal of Global Security Studies
+- “Israeli Public Opinion on the Use of Nuclear Weapons: Lessons from Terror Management Theory” Forthcoming in Journal of Global Security Studies

 Chemical Weapons Norm

 Building on my work on nuclear norms, I also research and write about the conditionality of social norms of chemical weapons (CW) and explore the durability of the taboo.
 The findings suggest that the anti-CW norm has never had universal status and always remained conditional on a hierarchy of victims.
 Civilian populations at the margin of the international order remain vulnerable to attacks with little recourse by the global community.
 I am currently building on this qualitative research by accumulating a dataset on all CW attacks to explore the norm in a more systematic way.

 - Horschig, Doreen and Güneş Murat Tezcür.
 2021.
 “A Conditional Norm: Chemical Warfare from Colonialism to Contemporary Civil Wars.”
 Third World Quarterly 42(2): 366-384.
 DOI: 10.1080/01436597.2020.1834840

 - Horschig, Doreen and Güneş Murat Tezcür.
 “Chemical Weapons and the Hierarchy of Victims.”
 War on the Rocks.
 February 26, 2021.

 - “Introducing CWAD- The Chemical Weapons Attacks Dataset” Data Collection, ISA 2022